 tar -xvf image.tar -C /tmp/portalPattern

-- Determine the hostname, username and password for your IWD or PureApp appliance.
+- Determine the hostname, username and password for your PureApp appliance.
 Download and install the Command Line Interface

-- Execute the deployer or pure command for your platform with the parameters as shown
+- Execute the pure command for your platform with the parameters as shown

-cli_home/bin/pure -u username -p password -h iwd_hostname -f ../samples/importPatterns.py -s /tmp/portalPattern
+cli_home/bin/pure -u username -p password -h hostname -f ../samples/importPatterns.py -s /tmp/portalPattern

 /tmp/portalPattern is the temporary directory where the Portal package was extracted

-cli_home is the location of the IWD or PureApp Command Line Interface
+cli_home is the location of the PureApp Command Line Interface

-To import just the image using the PureApp or IWD Web interface
+To import just the image using the PureApp Web interface

 - Extract the WebSphere_Portal.ova file from the downloaded package under the images subdirectory and make it accessible via and HTTP or SCP server.
 Click the link "Catalog", then "Virtual Images" menu located on the PureApp Workload page.
 This takes you to a page containing all the virtual images in the catalog.